HealthScreening/HealthScreeningBot/guides/walkthrough/page_2.md

 `/delete_auto`: Deletes all stored auto information, excluding the device.

-`/test_screening`: Shows whether or not you will be receiving a health screening and whether or not you will be getting it via email only or an email and a screenshot on a given day.
+`/test_screening`: Shows whether you will be receiving a health screening and whether or not you will be getting it via email only or an email and a screenshot on a given day.
 If used with no arguments, it will default to the day it is run.
 If a screening will not be delivered, or a screenshot will not be sent, it will state the reason why.
 __Parameters__:
 - **year**: The year of the date to check.
 Optional, and defaults to the year the command is run.
 - **month**: The month of the date to check.
 Optional, and defaults to the month the command is run.